GeguillanAnn/CS121-ACP_FinalProj/README.md

 # ORDERING SYSTEM

-Ordering System is a Phyton System that deals with the menu and payment orders.
-It aims to help the user to manage their orders and payment easily.
-The highlight of this system is the convenience for them to order.
+This system allows restaurants to complete all tasks more quickly and accurately.
+It aims to help in keeping daily records and payments for food orders.

 ## FEATURES
-    - Ordering
+    - Ordering Food
     - Payment
     - Sales Report